11th & 12th Grades: A Levels or High School Diploma?

 100% of Brillantmont students continue to Higher Education.
 At the end of 12th Grade, if they successfully meet the academic requirements, our students graduate with either the High School Graduation Diploma or British A Level examinations.

-Our students continue their studies and enter universities around the world, including in England, Switzerland, Canada and the USA, studying courses as varied as Medicine, International Relations, Fine Art and Business.
+England, Switzerland, Canada and the USA, studying courses as varied as Business, Medicine, International Relations, Fine Art and Business.

 Discover into which universities our students were accepted in recent years.